AlexKirchuk/BSU/Year 2/Algorithms/Data Structures/README.md

 ### **0.10 — Hash Table with Linear Probing**
 Simulate a hash table with open addressing using linear probing and determine the final contents of each cell.

+---

+## ⭐ Individual Problem (Advanced)

+### **Problem 33 — Park**

+A rectangular park of size **w × h** contains **n trees**, each represented as a point with integer coordinates.
+The park director wants to build a **rectangular children’s playground** whose sides are **parallel to the coordinate axes**.

+The playground must satisfy:

+- It must lie **entirely inside the park**.
+- No tree may lie **inside** the playground
+  (trees **may** lie on its boundary).
+- Its **area must be maximal**.

+You must compute the **maximum possible area** of such a rectangle.

+This problem emphasizes **computational geometry**, efficient empty-rectangle search, and working with constraints defined by point obstacles.

+---

+This set focuses on mastering fundamental data structures — including binary search trees, heaps, segment trees, disjoint-set unions, and hash tables — and developing a deep practical understanding of how these structures support efficient queries, updates, and dynamic operations in algorithmic systems.